ogaclejapan/SmartTabLayout/README.md

 Utility has two types available to suit the Android support library.

-* utils-v4 library contains the PagerAdapter implementation class for _android.support.v4.app.Fragment_
+* utils-v4 library contains the PagerAdapter implementation class for _androidx.fragment.app.Fragment_
-* utils-v13 library contains the PagerAdapter implementation class for _android.app.Fragment_
+* (Deprecated) utils-v13 library contains the PagerAdapter implementation class for _android.app.Fragment_

 The two libraries have different Android support libraries that depend, but implemented functionality is the same.